 Sample Substance Abuse Counselor Resume

-Below is a sample substance abuse counselor resume.
+Below is a sample substance abuse counselor resume and here is a link to another.
 Feel free to use this format for your resume as a foundation to build upon.

 Sophia Counts Lorr